 On August 28, 1947, the demand was made to have Netaji’s portrait in the Constituent Assembly (now Parliament).
 It would take 30 years before it would happen, when Congress had been ousted for power.
 This brings us back to what Vajpayee did, and what Narendra Modi is doing.
 To those mindful of forgotten chapters of history, these gestures are truly historical.

-He is the author of the bestseller “India’s biggest cover-up”
+Author of the bestseller “India’s biggest cover-up”